-Publishing in Nairobi, and I mean like getting a hard copy, honest to goodness paper book, is hard, and challenging.
+Publishing in Nairobi, and I mean like getting a hard copy-honest to goodness paper book is a journey.

 Baby-Steps – Be Brave

 1. Be confident in yourself and share your work.
 As long as you’re writing in your notebook and hiding your writing away, no one is going to read it.
 So, if you’re worried how everyone will react to your writing, start small, and test out your stories.
 If you’re reading this post, that means you’re already online, so Create a Blog.
-There are lots of blogging platforms e.g WordPress and Blogspot.
+There are lots of blogging platforms e.g WordPress, Wix and Blogspot.
 All of which are easy to access.
 Post your stories, share them and get other people to read them.
-Share your site with friends and family, on Facebook, Twitter, Whats App, geez social media is so vast.
+Share your site with friends and family, on Facebook, Twitter, Whats App, Instagram, make videos on TikTok, social media is so vast.
 Talk about your stories there.

 3. If you’ve mastered the first two, you’re ready to explore the world of Self-Publishing.
 Your book is a product.
 Take it that way…find out who you want to write for (target audience), what genre you want to pursue, and get started writing.
 It’s not an easy industry, and you’ll have many sleepless nights writing a book, but if you’re passionate, then it should be a fun process.
 Romance, Mystery, Paranormal, Young-Adult, Contemporary, find out the meaning of these words when it comes to genre, and tailor your stories to it.
 And then buckle down for the process.